 Join social media and community forums and participate in free workshops to network with other freelancers to partner.

 To become a freelancer on Upwork or other similar platforms, you need a stunning portfolio with varied work samples.
 It will give a great idea to potential employers about your expertise and talent in your field of work.

 The best way to showcase your talent and sell your services is to develop a website using free content management tools like WordPress and upload your portfolio with your services and pricing details.

 It also helps boost your credibility, gives a competitive edge, and creates an excellent first impression on prospective employers.

 Apply for an ABN number and register your business in online business directories.

 Step 6: Spread The Word

-Once the above steps are complete, you are ready to spread the word about your freelancing venture on social media, your group of former colleagues and teammates, including on job portals like LinkedIn.
+You are ready to spread the word about your freelancing venture when the above steps are complete.
+You can use social media, your group of former colleagues and teammates, including job portals like LinkedIn.

 Create your profile on freelance content marketplaces like Freelancer, Flex Jobs, People Per Hour, etc. Consider attending local business meetup groups and running targeted online ads such as Facebook Ads if it suits your budget.

 6. Can You Be A Freelancer With No Experience?